Public Service: DNS64 Name Servers

-TREX is making DNS64 resolvers available to Finnish end users as part of a research project in association with the Finnish Future Internet programme.
+TREX is making DNS64 resolvers available to Finnish end users as part of a research project in association with the Finnish Future Internet programme and Internet Testbed Finland.
 Resolvers are recursive DNS servers used by web browsers and other programs to map hostnames to numerical addresses and vice versa.
 The DNS64 specification defines a method that the servers use to convert IPv4 addresses found in A records into IPv6 addresses that the resolvers serve in AAAA records when there would otherwise be no AAAA record.

 Windows users can manually configure name servers from the network settings window and add the below addresses into the list.
 If you are using some other operating system and you want to test how the DNS64/NAT64 system would work for you, try adding these lines into your /etc/resolv.conf: